amrvac/amrvac/doc/thermal_conduction.md

 Thermal conduction equation is solved seperately in an operator-split fasion from the (M)HD equations.
 An explicit update and super time stepping time integrator is used to achieve second order accuracy in time.
-Central difference discretization for spatial derivatives is adopted.
+(Slope limited) symmetric scheme is used for discretization.

 # Practical use